core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ## The 'identityref' Type

-This specification supports two approaches for encoding identityref, a YANG Schema Item iDentifier (SID) as defined in {{sid}} or a name as defined in {{RFC7951}} section 6.8.
+This specification supports two approaches for encoding identityref, a YANG Schema Item iDentifier as defined in {{sid}} or a name as defined in {{RFC7951}} section 6.8.

 ### SIDs as identityref {#identityref-with-sid}